michaelnordmeyer/michaelnordmeyer.github.io/_posts/2008-01-26-wordpress-built-in-visual-editor-doesnt-like-safari.md

 ---
-title: 'WordPress’ Built-In Visual Editor Doesn’t Like Safari'
+title: WordPress’ Built-In Visual Editor Doesn’t Like Safari
 date: 2008-01-26T16:58:45+00:00
 excerpt: The trouble of using a less-supported browser.
 layout: post